gongzemin/gatsby-helloWorld/src/posts/gatsby.md

 };
 ```

-When we publish the 2nd version:
+> When we publish the 2nd version:
+> This is great
+> haha